amatalai/encode_anything/README.md

 Sentry won't send errors to server if it cannot encode data.
 This means that adding some data types (tuple, pid, ... - which are normally not encodable by libs like Jason) to Sentry.Context will make us unaware of issue until someone will check server logs.
-In this case I don't give a s*** about json standards and want as much data as possible to be sent to sentry.
+In this case I don't care about json standards and want as much data as possible to be sent to sentry.

 ## Usage